Programs & Services

 All clients reside in individual rooms when available, but may be assigned a roommate when deemed necessary and appropriate.
 There are no more than two persons to a room at any time in order to promote privacy and support self-reflection.
 Balanced meals are provided throughout the day.

-The Transitional Living Facility (TLF) offers structured and supportive residential sober-living housing.
+The Self Help Movement, Inc. Recovery House offers structured and supportive residential sober-living housing.
 All residents are required to be employed (or actively seeking employment), abide by specific rules and regulations, follow curfews, attend in-house Alcoholics Anonymous and Narcotics Anonymous meetings, attend relapse prevention groups, and submit to random urine alcohol/drug screens.
-It is expected that the residents of the TLF are self-sufficient and able to manage their own medical, psychiatric, and legal affairs.
-However, TLF does offer Case Management services to help assist residents in attaining employment and independent housing, and addressing medical, psychological, and legal concerns as deemed appropriate.
+It is expected that the residents of the Recovery House are self-sufficient and able to manage their own medical, psychiatric, and legal affairs.
+However, the Recovery House does offer Case Management services to help assist residents in attaining employment and independent housing, and addressing medical, psychological, and legal concerns as deemed appropriate.